Comet PoE (GL-RM1PE) Control Panel Guide¶

 Terminal¶

-You can access the terminal of Comet PoE to perform advanced settings.
+You can access Comet PoE's terminal to perform advanced settings.

-Click Access, you will be re-directed to the GLKVM terminal, as shown below.
+Click Access, and you will be re-directed to the GLKVM terminal, as shown below.

 Accessories¶

-GL.iNet offers optional accessories for KVM devices to provide additional convenience for remote management.
+GL.iNet offers optional accessories for KVM devices to provide additional convenience for remote control.

-Note: Accessory settings are only displayed after installation.
+Note: Accessory settings are only available after the accessory is installed.

 Fingerbot¶